 The English as an Additional Language (EAL) and Gypsy Roma Traveller (GRT) team, also now sit within the virtual school structure, under its inclusion strand.

 Head of the virtual school

-The head of the virtual school for looked after and previously looked after children, adoption, SGO, GRT and EAL is Keeley White.
+The head of the virtual school for children in care and previously in care, adoption, SGO, GRT and EAL is Keeley White.

 How can I get in touch?